Medical Cover Overseas - Medicare and Reciprocal Health Arrangements

-A couple of the common questions asked in relation to Medicare by expatriate and overseas travellers include:
+Below we include a couple of the common questions asked in relation to Medicare by expatriate and overseas travellers:

 A : Currently, New Zealand, UK, Republic of Ireland, Sweden, The Netherlands, Finland, Italy, Belgium, Malta, Norway and Slovenia.
-Note that students from Norway, Finland, Malta and the Republic of Ireland aren’t covered by agreements with those countries.
+Note that students are not covered under agreements with Norway, Finland, Malta and the Republic of Ireland.

 For up to date details of the countries offering reciprocity and to access details of what is, and what is not, covered by these arrangements, you should refer to the Medicare website.

 These Reciprocal Healthcare arrangements should not be seen as replacing the need for travel insurance or international health insurance if available.